aliuosio/MagentoAutoPatch/README.md

 * ~~add disclaimer to README~~
 * ~~change composer usage~~
 * ~~add minor requirements~~
-* add terminal capture animated GIF of update function a on commandline
-* Add backend Dialog and command implementation: notification per mail of available patch
+* ~~Add backend Dialog and command implementation: notification per mail of available patch~~
-* Add backend Dialog and command implementation: Patch automatically or not (comment cron has to bee set up to use)
+* ~~Add backend Dialog and command implementation: Patch automatically or not (comment cron has to bee set up to use)~~
-* Add backend Dialog and command implementation: notification per mail of after auto-patch
+* ~~Add backend Dialog and command implementation: notification per mail of after auto-patch~~
+* add debug function for log usage
+* add auto-patch.log as Attachment to after patch mail
 * Add ACL